-These are another common food allergy trigger for kids.
-While many outgrow this allergy, watch out for eggs in noodles, mayonnaise, and baked goods.
-They can also be in some unlikely places like the foam topping on drinks or the egg wash on pretzels.
-Eggs are also used to make the flu vaccine, so check with your doctor before getting it.
+It’s not just a problem with omelettes.
+Eggs are in many foods, including noodles, mayonnaise, and baked goods.
+They can also be in some surprising places, like the foam topping on drinks or the egg wash on pretzels.
+They're used to make most flu vaccines, too, so check with your doctor before you get it.

-Surprise!
 You can get a sudden seafood allergy as an adult.
-If you do, sorry seafood lovers, it’ll stick with you for life.
-Shrimp, crab, crawfish, and lobster -- these guys can cause serious reactions.
-Clams, mussels, scallops, escargot, octopuses, and squid can cause reactions, too.
+If you do, it’ll typically stick with you for life.
+Shrimp, crab, crawfish, and lobster can all cause serious reactions.
+Clams, mussels, scallops, escargot, octopuses, and squid can be triggers, too.
 If you’re allergic, avoid all shellfish.

-It can seem like nuts are everywhere.
 They can even be in lotions made from tree nut oils, like shea oil.
-Nuts must be listed on packaged foods, but they're harder to avoid in restaurants and bakeries.
+Packaged foods must list them.
+But they're harder to avoid in restaurants and bakeries.
 If you’re allergic, watch out for walnuts, almonds, pecans, hazelnuts, cashews, pistachios, Brazil nuts, and pine nuts.
 Nutmeg, water chestnuts, sunflower seeds, and sesame seeds aren't nuts and should be OK.

-Fresh salmon, tuna, or halibut can cause severe allergies.
+Some people are allergic to fresh salmon, tuna, or halibut.
 If you’re allergic to one type of fish, you may react to others, too.
-Be careful if you love Thai and Chinese food.
-Many ethnic restaurants flavor dishes with fish sauce.
-Also beware of Caesar dressing and Worcestershire sauce.
-They have anchovies in them.
+Be careful of the fish sauce in Thai and Chinese food.
+The same goes for Caesar dressing and Worcestershire sauce, which often have anchovies in them.

 Breads, cookies, canned soups, processed meats, and snack foods all can have soy in them.
-If you’re allergic, read food labels carefully so you can steer clear.
-Other foods to avoid include edamame, tofu, soy milk, miso, and soy sauce.
-Babies and children are more likely to have a soy allergy than adults.
+If you’re allergic, read food labels so you can steer clear.
+Also avoid the traditional soy foods: edamame, tofu, soy milk, miso, and soy sauce.
+Babies and children are more likely to have this allergy than adults.

-From bread to beer, salad dressing to deli meats, wheat can hide in a lot of foods.
+It's in a lot of things, from bread to beer, and salad dressing to deli meats.
 Why?
-Wheat proteins help some processed food stick together and give it texture.
-If you’re allergic to wheat, other grains, like barley, oats, rye, corn, and rice are usually safe.
-But you may want to avoid bulgur, couscous, and farina.
+Wheat proteins help some processed foods stick together and give them texture.
+If you’re allergic to wheat, other grains -- like barley, oats, rye, corn, and rice -- may be safe.
+But you may need to avoid bulgur, couscous, and farina.
 It's possible to have a wheat allergy but be OK to eat gluten.

 How a Food Allergy Starts

-You eat or drink a trigger food and your immune system thinks that it is something bad.
-You won’t notice any allergy symptoms like a rash or itching this first time, but your body will be on the lookout for that food again.
-The next time you eat it, since your body thinks the food is bad, it’ll release histamine.
-Histamine is what causes a lot of allergy symptoms like rashes, itching, and swelling.
+You eat or drink a trigger food and your immune system kicks into gear.
+You won’t notice any allergy symptoms like a rash or itching this first time, but your body will watch out for that item again.
+The next time you eat it, since your body thinks the food is bad, it’ll release the chemical histamine, which causes allergy symptoms such as rashes, itching, and swelling.

-If you eat something you’re allergic to, you’ll usually get allergy symptoms pretty quickly.
-It could take just a few minutes to two hours.
+If you eat something you’re allergic to, your symptoms will probably start pretty quickly.
+It could take just a few minutes to 2 hours.
 You could have:

 Tingling or itching in your mouth